 All these functions make cortisol a vital part of maintaining overall health.
 If the body can no longer regulate cortisol levels, it can lead to several health disorders, such as Cushing’s syndrome and Addison’s disease.
-Without treatment, these conditions could cause life-threatening complications.
+Without treatment, these conditions could cause

 The body requires certain cortisol levels during times of stress, such as: